yihaozhadan/gitdiagram/README.md

 ## 🤔 About

-I created this because I wanted to contribute to open-source projects but quickly realized their codebases are too massive for me to dig through manually, so this helps me get started - but it's definitely got many more use cases!
+The intention to create this website is to contribute to open-source projects and help people get started with open-source projects.
+It is also a tool for people to learn and understand AI models and their capabilities.

 Given any public (or private!)
 GitHub repository it generates diagrams in Mermaid.js with your own AI model

-I extract information from the file tree and README for details and interactivity (you can click components to be taken to relevant files and directories)
+The GitHub repository information is extracted from the file tree and README.
+The interactivity is enabled by clicking on components to navigate directly to source files and relevant directories.

-Most of what you might call the "processing" of this app is done with prompt engineering - see `/backend/app/prompts.py`.
-This basically extracts and pipelines data and analysis for a larger action workflow, ending in the diagram code.
+Prompt engineering is the core of this website.
+Most of the "processing" is done with that - see `/backend/app/prompts.py`.
+It extracts, pipelines, and analyzes data for a large action workflow.
+Finally, it generates the diagram code.

 ## 🔒 How to diagram private repositories